lynguyen2003/EnterpriseWeb1640/README.md

 Welcome to the EnterpriseWeb1640 project repository!
 This repository contains our enterprise web application's source code and related files.
-# Getting Started
+# Working with repository for Dev
-To get started with the project, follow the instructions below:
+To get started with the project, follow the instructions below:<br>
 First, create a new folder on your local machine, open terminal and follow command:
 ```
 git init